 Regardless of how good your mics are or your microphone technique, plosive sounds can ruin a good recording session.
-This is why getting the best pop filter is important, so you don’t have to fix plosives in post production.
+This is why getting the best pop filter is important: you don’t have to fix plosives in post-production.

 Thanks to the efficiency and practicality of their mechanical filtration, we still haven’t found modern alternatives to pop filters.